Landscapes in Lightroom: The Essential Step-by-Step Guide

 DNG sample files available for download

-Second, when you purchase the ebook you get exclusive access to ten videos demonstrating different aspects of Lightroom’s Develop Module, like using the Adjustment Brush, Spot Removal Tool, and Point Curve, advanced retouching in Lightroom, the new HDR Merge, and much more.
+Second, when you purchase the ebook you get exclusive access to 17 videos demonstrating different aspects of Lightroom’s Develop Module, like the Adjustment Brush, Spot Removal Tool, Point Curve, HDR Merge, Panorama Merge, performing advanced retouching, and much more.
 It’s great to read about a tool or technique; it’s even better to watch a demonstration, and then try it yourself on the same image.

 And third, there’s the PDF ebook itself.
-This includes eight examples, where I take you step-by-step through processing each image in Lightroom.
-You’ll get to see my workflow in action, with a variety of images – high contrast, low contrast, color, black and white, HDR merge, and panorama.
+This includes nine examples, where I take you step-by-step through processing each image in Lightroom.
+You’ll get to see my workflow in action, with a variety of images – high contrast, low contrast, color, black and white, HDR merge, panorama, and even a Milky Way photograph.
 You’ll learn many specific techniques and tips, but perhaps more importantly, you’ll gain insight into the decision-making process that so many photographers struggle with.
 How much contrast is enough?
 How far can you push the saturation without making the image look garish or fake?
 What’s the right white balance?

 Here’s just a partial list of things you’ll find in the ebook: